 Taking calcium and Vitamin C together has been shown to help reverse fluoride toxicity.
 When rats were given these two supplements together, signs of fluoride toxicity in various body systems were reversed.

-Taking these three Foundation Supplements, which is recommended in the Save Our Bones Program, protects you from the damaging effects of fluoride.
+Taking these three Foundation Supplements, which is recommended in the Osteoporosis Reversal Program, protects you from the damaging effects of fluoride.
 So when you follow the supplement plan in the Program, you’ll be protecting your bones, teeth, and your overall health.

 It’s important to protect as many aspects of your health as possible, because frankly…